 There are three primary types of hearing loss:

-- Conductive Hearing Loss: reduced conduction of sound from the outer ear to the inner ear; such as occluding wax, infections, fluid in the middle ear, or problems of the ear drum or hearing bones called ossicles.
+Conductive Hearing Loss: reduced conduction of sound from the outer ear through the middle ear to the inner ear; such as occluding wax, infections, fluid in the middle ear, or problems of the ear drum or ossicles (hearing bones: malleus, incus, stapes).

 What are some symptoms of hearing loss?

 Hearing loss is experienced differently among individuals, since it is a perception that can be unique to an individual and a listening environment.
-Often, people with a hearing reduction will notice that they don't hear conversations clearly.
-Some of the most common warning signs of reduced hearing include:
+Often, people with a hearing reduction will notice that they don't hear conversations clearly which sometimes makes them think that others are mumbling.
+Some of the most common signs of reduced hearing sensitivity include:

-- Difficulty Following Group Conversations or Understanding Words in Background Noise
+Difficulty Following Group Conversations or Understanding Words in Background Noise or Group Settings

-- Avoiding Group Social Situations like Parties and Movies
+Avoiding Group or Social Situations like Parties and Movies

 If I had hearing loss, wouldn't my doctor tell me?

 Not necessarily.
-Only about 13% of physicians routinely screen for hearing loss, and many people with impaired hearing can function fine one on one while facing one another, in quiet well-lit environments like a doctor's office.
-Because of this, physicians in a usual examination might not recognize that a patient has reduced hearing clearly in a group or the low level background sound of everyday living.
-It takes a trained hearing professional to test and determine the severity of your hearing loss and whether or not you can benefit from hearing aid(s).
+Only about 13% of physicians routinely screen for hearing loss, and many people with impaired hearing can function satisfactorily one-on-one while facing one another while in quiet, well-lit environments like a doctor's office.
+Because of this, physicians in a usual examination might not recognize that a patient has reduced hearing clarity in a group or the low level background noise of everyday living.
+It takes a trained hearing professional to test each ear over the range of base to treble sounds and for words to determine the severity of your hearing loss and whether or not you can benefit from hearing aid(s).

 Will a hearing aid restore my hearing to normal?

-Hearing aids improve the audibility of sounds that would otherwise be missed due to hearing loss, making them easier to hear with less effort.
-However, they do not restore normal hearing to the ear.
-Also, hearing aids don't create a "dependency" on amplified sound that can worsen one's underlying hearing.
+Hearing aids improve the audibility of sounds and speech to the brain, that would otherwise be missed due to hearing loss; improving sound awareness and speech understanding.
+They neither restore normal hearing to the ear nor create a "dependency" on amplified sound that can worsen one's underlying hearing.